cake-lab/2021-mitre-ectf/docs/buffers.md

 controller supports writing incomplete words into Flash buffers by holding any bytes that do not fit into a full word in a temporary buffer.
 The next time a write is made to the buffer, the temporarily stored bytes are written first.
-When a system component (ie. DoS, SCUM) is finished writing all data destined for the CPU, the component commits the Flash buffer, which pads any remaining bytes in the temporary buffer with zeroes, and programs the resulting word.
+When a system component (i.e. DoS, SCUM) is finished writing all data destined for the CPU, the component commits the Flash buffer, which pads any remaining bytes in the temporary buffer with zeroes, and programs the resulting word.
 This functionality is implemented in [flash_buffers.c](../controller/flash_buffers.c)